-- after the successful completion of a programme of formal training and supervised research, the latter comprising a minimum of 30 NQF credits out of a total of 160 credits; and - subject to both the research project and the balance of the course (class (b) work plus examination) being passed separately with a minimum of
+- (a) after the successful completion of a programme of formal training and supervised research, the latter comprising a minimum of 30 NQF credits out of a total of 160 credits; and - (b) subject to both the research project and the balance of the course (class work plus examination) being passed separately with a minimum of 50%.

-Curriculum structure for the Bachelor of Science Honours, specialising in Computer Science and the Bachelor of Science Honours, specialising in Information Technology

-[CSC05 & CSC06]
+Curriculum structure for the Bachelor of Science Honours, specialising in Computer Science and the Bachelor of Science Honours, specialising in Information Technology [CSC05 & CSC06]

-The curriculum comprises four compulsory core courses, at least four elective courses and a research project.
+The curriculum comprises three compulsory core courses, at least five elective courses and a research project.